4. Andy Barr (R) is Objectively Pro-Abortion and therefore extremely immoral.

 However, would making all abortions illegal actually reduce the abortion rate in the US?
 Peer-reviewed social science studies have consistently shown that the abortion rate would NOT decline and would probably increase in the long run.
 The following chart from a 2012 study shows that regions of the world where laws are highly restrictive actually have higher abortion rates than regions such as North America and Western Europe where abortion laws are more liberal:

 This information has profound effects on the abortion debate in Kentucky.
 It means that the "Right-To-Life" movement has always been totally wrong, counterproductive and immoral.
 By demanding that the US and the Commonwealth of Kentucky make our abortion laws more restrictive, they are proposing policies that would raise, not lower, the abortion rate.
 Even if their motives are good - to reduce the number of abortions (or as they would say, murders) that occur - they have latched onto exactly the wrong legal strategy to achieve that goal.
-The Catholic Church, the Republican Party, and the Southern Baptist Convention have embraced an evil and immoral doctrine that would raise, not lower, the abortion rate.
-Politicians such as Governor Bevin who call themselves pro-life and anti-abortion are hypocrites and liars.
+The Catholic Church, the Republican Party, and the Southern Baptist Convention have embraced a counterproductive, evil and immoral doctrine that would raise, not lower, the abortion rate.
+Politicians such as Andy Barr who call themselves pro-life and anti-abortion are hypocrites and liars.